taichi-dev/slurm-bridge/docs/index.rst

 Limitations
 -----------

-- To allow multiple pods per multi-GPU node, the Slurm partition used by slurm-bridge must be configured for node sharing (see the Scheduler documentation, "Slurm configuration" section).
+- To allow multiple pods per multi-GPU node, the Slurm partition used by slurm-bridge must be configured for node sharing (see the Scheduler documentation, "Bin-Packing" section).

 Installation
 ------------